-Discuss vending area, machine quantity and the desired type with the installation and the local Navy Exchange General Manager/Vending Manager or the Marine Corps Community Services Director as appropriate.
-Allow space for a minimum of three soft drink machines and a snack vending machine.
-Allow a minimum recess of 40" (1 m) from the rear wall to the soffit.
+Discuss vending area, machine quantity and the desired type with the installation and the local Navy Exchange General Manager/Vending Manager or the Marine Corps Community Services Director as appropriate. \4\ Provide space adjacent or co-located to the Multi-Purpose Room.
+Allow space for a minimum of (4) full-sized commercial vending machines with front facing circulation - 3 soft drink machines and one snack vending machine is typical. /4/ Allow a minimum recess of 40" (1 m) from the rear wall to the soffit.
 The minimum clearance from the finish floor to the soffit is 80" (2 m) for soft drink machines and 74" (1.9 m) for vending machines.
 Minimum space requirements for the vending areas are 180" (4.5 m) long x 84" (2.13 m) wide x 80" (2 m) high from finished space to finished space.
 Locate all vending areas on the ground floor with access from the parking areas.
 Do not locate pay telephones in this area.
 Locate vending space for security of users and for ease of service.
 Secure Vending machines to prevent tipping.
 Provide appropriate sound isolation between vending and other spaces.
 Recess the machines into the wall or provide treatment area to give a recessed appearance.
 Drop the soffits above the machines to the top of the machines, but allow for proper cooling and heat dissipation.
 Coordinate paint or wall coverings with the interior designer's concept of the facility.
 Mirrored panels, cove lighting, and neon lights are optional, but desirable.
 Provide floor and base finishes that resist heavy wear and must be designed for easy maintenance.
 Provide vending areas with appropriate outlets for appliances.
 Provide space for at least one waste receptacle and one recycling container.
 Provide an accented slip resistant floor surface, and a dropped ceiling with open grid type panels or acoustic tiles to accent the vending area.
 Provide a retail commercial lighting level in this area.